nxthongbk/MangOH-Alcohol/code_review.md

 (c)
 ```

+5. alcoholSensorToDatahub.c:
-5. alcoholSensorToDatahub.c - Please review all the api routines provided by a component before coding it.
+Please review all the api routines provided by a component before coding it.
 This should be using the periodic sensor as most most of the code will dissappear from alcoholSensorToDatahub.c, i.e.: psensor_Create - e.g. code in YellowSensorToCloud/components/sensors/environment/environmentSensor.c
       (a) line 133 - unsure of units of "degrees" - is this not supposed to be a ppm?
       (b) line 148 - don't comment "set period to 1s" anf then set it to 10 sec.